bahrus/be-media-savvy/README.md

 ... results in setting property myVlist.heightPerRow = "1.5em" when the viewport is between 30em and 50em.

-Only setProps is implemented so far.
+Only setProps is implemented so far [TODO].